 Ground Improvement Uses Diverse and Innovative Techniques to Change the Engineering Properties of Soils for More Efficient and Cost-Effective Design Options

 Why Ground Improvement?

-Rapid growth across Canada, specifically in recent decades, has seen quality land become scarce or unusable.
+Rapid growth across Canada, specifically in recent decades, has seen high-quality land become scarce or unusable.
 Weak and highly compressible or collapsible soils often create serious negative consequences for a project if they are not significantly improved.
-Modification or improvement of soils plays an important role in the area of foundation stability, particularly in situations relating to load-bearing soils under new or existing structures.
+Modification or improvement of soils plays an important role in terms of foundation stability, particularly in situations relating to load-bearing soils under new or existing structures.
 Ground improvement has distinct advantages when compared to overexcavation or ground replacement.

 What is Ground Improvement?

 Ground improvement is the stabilization of soils to increase their bearing capacity, provide stability, control seepage, and provide liquefaction resistance.
 GeoSolv’s Geo-Structural Engineering Team provides sound recommendations for ground improvement that include rigorous analyses of site soils and applied structural loads, along with the use of specialized equipment and construction procedures for modifying the ground’s character, with or without the addition of engineered material.
 Technologies to do so include: GP3® System, Impact® System, Rampact® System, Armorpact® System, X1® System, Densipact® System and Rapid Impact Compaction.

 The feasibility of a ground improvement approach for your project can be assessed based on the available geotechnical information and an understanding of the proposed structure and site works.
 Having a complete picture of the geology and geotechnical conditions of the site, a clear understanding of the planned structure, loading conditions, planned structure elevations and site grades along with the clear identification of compressible or other weak soils prior to completing a detailed design is critical to project success.

 - Building Foundations and Floor Slabs